-Tropical Storm Gordon is an uncomfortable and unwelcome reminder that we’re in the middle of hurricane season.
+Tropical Storm Barry is an uncomfortable and unwelcome reminder that we’re in the middle of hurricane season.
 So, now is as good a time as any to go over some reminders about the best places to get information when a tropical storm or hurricane is approaching the area.

 While most TV and radio weather forecasts are reliable at relaying information from the National Weather Service and National Hurricane Center, it iss always best to get your information straight from the source.
 You can do this by purchasing a NOAA Weather Radio and tuning it to our local station (for New Orleans, that’s KHB43, frequency 162.55).
 Not sure of what your station is?
 You can find it here.

 Another excellent source for information on current track forecasts, public advisories, and storm surge watches and warnings is the National Hurricane Center website.
 They provide complete updates every six hours when a hurricane approaches.
 Update advisories are provided as needed.

 Above all, it’s important to avoid becoming confused by speculation about which direction the storm may or may not be turning.
 It is very difficult to predict a hurricane track.
 Looking at projected track guidance and deciding that a hurricane is “turning” without access to all of the official equipment and guidance that the National Hurricane Center has is never a good idea.

 For more immediate emergency information, we highly recommend signing up for alerts through the NOLAReady system.
 They will notify you via both email and text message when inclement weather is on the way.
 On their website you can find updates from the mayor, as well as a list of impacts on city services.